 You can register on our customer portal mySouthEastWater and keep up-to-date with your water usage.

-As your home’s water meter is our asset, your landlord’s permission isn’t needed for us to exchange it.
+As your home’s water meter is our asset, your rental provider's permission isn’t needed for us to exchange it.

 Our new digital water meters record your water usage 24 hours a day, 7 days a week.
 At some point of the day, like when you’re sleeping, we shouldn’t be seeing water usage.
-However, our systems will pick any continuous flows (leaks), no matter how small.
+However, our systems will pick any continuous flows (leaks).
 Water shouldn’t be used constantly, and if it is we may think you have a leak.

 We’ll let you know if you have a leak